madalin-dogaru/profiler/README.md

 4. Specify a single IP and print on the terminal the IP/Country/City/Area.
 `python3 profiler.py -ip zf.ro`

-5. The non so beautiful help.
+5. The not so beautiful help.
 `python3 profiler.py -h`